Zeyad2003/Parallel-Programming/README.md

-# This repo should contain the tasks solution for the Parallel Programming course.
+# This repo contains the tasks solution and the project implementation for the Parallel Programming course.

+**[Project](./Project/) contains the implementation for `Count-Sort` Algorithm using Sequential & Parallel (pthread) approaches**